MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/7_Delete_Version_Data/README.md

 2. When entering a name within the Data Action Settings Panel, please make sure to add your Lastname as a suffix (Delete_Predictive_Forecast_Lastname).
 Before we can add any steps to the Data Action, we have to choose the correct model.
 This can either be done by selecting "COPY_SAP__FI_CLM_IM_LIQUIDITY_PLANNING" (if the model shown in your own folder under My Files is displayed here already) or by clicking on "Select Other Model ..." if the prior option is not available.
-Please make sure to select the planning model you created in your TechEd folder in My Files.
+Please make sure to select the planning model you created in your HackXperience folder in My Files.
 ![](/exercises/7_Delete_Version_Data/images/7_Name_New.png)

-Please make sure to select the planning model you created in your TechEd folder in My Files.
+Please make sure to select the planning model you created in your HackXperience folder in My Files.
 ![](/exercises/7_Delete_Version_Data/images/7_ModelSelection.png)

 3. To include a deletion step to the newly created Data Action, please choose the Advanced Formulas Step from the "Add Step" menu above.